markjeee/fury-buildpack-fpm/README.md

 # Overview

-This is a buildpack for creating Debian and RPM packages using fpm.
-Designed to execute using Gemfury's build system, and release built packages for hosting in Gemfury's repository.
+This is a buildpack for creating Debian and RPM packages using packtory.
+Designed to execute in Gemfury's build system, and release built packages for hosting in Gemfury's repository.

 Support for building native extensions is available, using a post-install step of the target package.